Portland Plastic Surgery Group

 Your Eyelid Surgery

-Our board-certified and board-eligible plastic surgeons perform eyelid surgery for women and men who are typically from age 30 to 60.
+Our board-certified plastic surgeons perform eyelid surgery for women and men who are typically from age 30 to 60.
 This procedure can provide one or a combination of the following improvements:

 Some of our patients choose to combine their eyelid surgery with a facelift for optimal facial rejuvenation.